wp-plugins/woocommerce-ajax-filters/readme.txt

-= Next Release ( 1.1.0 ) =

-= 1.0.3.6 =
-* Enhancement/Fix - Option to set selector for products holder is added.
-Now you control where data will returned to

-= Features: =
-* New type Image.
-Admin can upload image to select and deselect before/instead of text
-* Option to add icons before/after option text
-* Option to take control over (default) sorting function, make it AJAXy and work with filters
-* Add filters and actions for other developers to make it easier extending plugin.
-Please don't edit plugin directly I'm updating it almost daily =)

 == Installation ==

 1. Install WooCommerce AJAX Filters either via the WordPress.org plugin directory, or by uploading the files to your server